 At M.I.N.D.
 Health and Wellness, we create treatment plans that protect your long-term safety, clarity, and mental wellness.
 Because cannabis can affect how the brain responds to medication, we take its use seriously when prescribing certain drugs.
-Especially controlled substances like stimulants, benzodiazepines, and sleep aids.
+Primarily controlled substances like stimulants, benzodiazepines, and sleep aids.
+Adhering to our Cannabis Use Policy helps manage these complexities effectively.

 How Cannabis Impacts Mental Health

 Although cannabis is often viewed as natural or harmless, research shows a more complicated picture.
 Regular use can worsen anxiety, depression, ADHD, and sleep problems.
 Instead of helping you relax or focus, it may reduce attention, memory, and emotional balance.
-This makes it harder to meet your mental health goals.
+This makes it harder to meet your mental health goals within our Cannabis Use Policy framework.

 Why We Limit Certain Prescriptions